solmanac/one-time-pad/README.md

 # one-time-pad
-enter the results of a coin flip for each bit of the binary ascii
+Enter the results of a coin flip for each bit of the binary ascii of the message.